keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/scheduler/_index.md

 The **Keptn Scheduler** is an integral component of the Keptn Lifecycle Toolkit that orchestrates the deployment process.
-The **Keptn Scheduler** works by registering itself as a Permit plugin within the Kubernetes that ensures that Pods are scheduled to a node until and unless the pre-deployment checks have finished successfully.
+The **Keptn Scheduler** works by registering itself as a Permit plugin within the Kubernetes scheduling cycle that ensures that Pods are scheduled to a node until and unless the pre-deployment checks have finished successfully.
 This helps to prevent Pods from being scheduled to nodes that are not yet ready for them, which can lead to errors and downtime.